leburnett/reiser-documentation/Ephys/ephys_nested_rf_protocol2.md

 ## Protocol 2 (P2)

-More in-depth and feature-focussed protocol.
+More in-depth and feature-focused protocol.
 This protocol typically takes between 20-25 minutes.

 - <b>Aim 1:</b> Determine higher resolution features of the cell's receptive field by using smaller flashes.
 - <b>Aim 2:</b> Determine whether the cell displays directionally selective responses to bar sweeps in 16 directions.